pawe9N/PuzzleApp/README.md

 # PuzzleApp
-PuzzleApp is a simple app created for learning Angular 6 and jasmine testing framework.
+PuzzleApp is a simple app created for learning Angular 6 and Jasmine testing framework.

 ## Description of application
 This web application allows you to create a puzzle with your favorite images from the Internet.
 After solving the puzzle, you get points and after reaching a certain amount of them you get an achievement.
 There are 4 difficulty levels in this puzzle application: Easy, Medium, Hard and Insane.
 Each of them is an adequate portion of challenge and fun.